gardener/gardener/docs/extensions/cluster.md

 :warning: All Gardener components use the `core.gardener.cloud/v1beta1` version, i.e., the `Cluster` resource will contain the objects in this version.

-## Important information that should be taken into account
+## Important Information that Should Be Taken into Account

 There are some fields in the `Shoot` specification that might be interesting to take into account.

 * `.spec.hibernation.enabled={true,false}`: Extension controllers might want to behave differently if the shoot is hibernated or not (probably they might want to scale down their control plane components, for example).
-* `.status.lastOperation.state=Failed`: If Gardener sets the shoot's last operation state to `Failed` it means that Gardener won't automatically retry to finish the reconciliation/deletion flow because an error occurred that could not be resolved within the last `24h` (default).
-In this case end-users are expected to manually re-trigger the reconciliation flow in case they want Gardener to try again.
+* `.status.lastOperation.state=Failed`: If Gardener sets the shoot's last operation state to `Failed`, it means that Gardener won't automatically retry to finish the reconciliation/deletion flow because an error occurred that could not be resolved within the last `24h` (default).
+In this case, end-users are expected to manually re-trigger the reconciliation flow in case they want Gardener to try again.
 Extension controllers are expected to follow the same principle.
 This means they have to read the shoot state out of the `Cluster` resource.

-## Extension resources not associated with a shoot
+## Extension Resources Not Associated with a Shoot

 In some cases, Gardener may create extension resources that are not associated with a shoot, but are needed to support some functionality internal to Gardener.
 Such resources will be created in the `garden` namespace of a seed cluster.